 Manfredi has won numerous accolades in both Australia and overseas, most notably he was presented the Italian International Culinary Institute for Foreigners inaugural trophy in 2002 by then Prime Minister Silvio Berlusconi.
 The trophy acknowledged his inclusion as one of Italy’s internationally celebrated chefs in the first English translation of cooking tome, ‘The Silver Spoon’ and was awarded for, his success with both the critics and the public alike.

 In 2007, inspired by its coastal and rural setting, Stefano took the helm at Bells at Killcare and its restaurant Manfredi at Bells.
 Here he has overseen the planting of extensive kitchen gardens to inspire a more pastoral rendition of his cuisine which saw the restaurant honoured with the Good Living Sustainability Award at the The 2012 Sydney Morning Herald Good Food Guide Awards.

 In addition to his commitment at Bells, in 2011 Manfredi opened signature restaurant Osteria Balla Manfredi at The Star, heralding a much-anticipated return to the Sydney dining scene and offering modern Milanese cuisine in an Italian trattoria style setting.
 Just seven months after opening, CONDÉ NAST TRAVELER nominated in its Best New Restaurants of 2012: Hot Tables list.

-Throughout his career, Stefano has also written frequently on food and cooking, published four books with another scheduled for release in 2013, presented master classes, made local and international television appearances, hosted cooking tours in Italy and remained a passionate advocate for local, sustainable and seasonal produce.
+Throughout his career, Stefano has also written frequently on food and cooking, publishing numerous books of significance , presented master classes, made local and international television appearances, hosted cooking and wine tours in Italy and remained a passionate Food and Wine Educator , teacher and advocate for local, sustainable and seasonal produce.